btorressz/yield_sensitive_dlmm/README.md

 - Resolves runtime environment (Playground pg or Anchor program) and builds a compatible provider/wallet.
 - Creates two SPL mints (A and B) and mints test tokens to the caller's associated token accounts.
 - Derives PDAs used by the program: pool, vaults, treasuries, orderbook, and position (with exact seeds).
+- Calls add_liquidity to create a Position in a band and verifies the position has shares and correct owner.

+  ---

 ## 📣 Roadmap Ideas